gmc-code/PC-Python/docs/python/operators.rst

 | Floor division rounds down the result from a division to the nearest integer.
 | Exponentiation raises to a power.

+| The f strings below show the use of each arithmetic operator.

 .. code-block:: python

     a=9